Ayush1325/blog/content/posts/post1.md

 ## Basic QtQuick Application

 This template creates a basic QtQuick Application with Rust.
 It does not contain any KDE Components.
-This template should work in all platforms QT, and Rust is supported.
+This template should work in all platforms Qt, and Rust is supported.

 ### Dependencies

 #### Manual

-QT can be installed using the [installer](https://www.qt.io/download).
-Be sure to install `qmake` since it is used by [qmetaobject](https://crates.io/crates/qmetaobject) crate to detect system QT install.
+Qt can be installed using the [installer](https://www.qt.io/download).
+Be sure to install `qmake` since it is used by [qmetaobject](https://crates.io/crates/qmetaobject) crate to detect system Qt install.

 #### Ubuntu